pes-modding/sider3/doc/readme.txt

 --------
 Game research by nesa24 and juce
-Sider is written by juce and nesa24
+Sider is written by juce and nesa24 tournaments.txt: ids researched by kilay and other Evo-Web users Test content:
-Test content:
 EPL High-Visibility ball: by -cRoNoS-
 EPL Trophy and FA Community Shield: by Ronito Manchester United GK kits: by G-Style